JoshKepler/Portfolio/README.md

 # Portfolio Read Me
-Hello my name is Josh and I am passionate about data analysis and painting pictures with data.
+Hello my name is Josh and I am passionate about data analysis, painting pictures with data & Machine Learning.
 I have gained my Data Scientist Certification from IBM.
 To demonstrate these skills I have learned from this certification I wanted to make a GitHub to showcase my skills.
 My portfolio is still a work in progress.
 If you would like to connect please contact me on LinkedIn

 LinkedIn - https://www.linkedin.com/in/joshkepler